-- Go Micro: They are used to build Microservices and are an RPC framework that is useful for – message encoding, load balancing, PRC client.
+- Go Micro: They are used to build Microservices and are an RPC framework that is useful for – message encoding, load balancing, PRC clients.

 - Go Kit: They are useful for programming dependencies, declarative composition, domain-driven design and are mostly imported as a binary package.

-- Gizmo: They are mostly used for component configurations, and maybe server implementations.
+- Gizmo: They are mostly useful for component configurations, and maybe server implementations.

-Python is known for its large repository of in-built libraries.
-One needs to simply import those libraries to use them without any snag.
-It is well known for building APIs following RESTful protocols and is one of the best ways to implement microservice architecture.
+Python has a large repository of in-built libraries.
+To meet the business objectives, one only needs to import and use the libraries without any hassle.
+It is well known for building APIs following RESTful protocols and is one of the best ways to implement the microservice architecture.

 - Django, a Python framework, is known for its fast, excellent prototyping and implementation features, and provides better compatibility with PHP.

 There are a lot of programming language options out there.
-It is recommended to decide based on – project compatibility, training, and technical agility.
+So, our recommendation is to decide based on – project compatibility, training, and technical agility.

 The suggested steps for deploying are:

 - Select platforms to enable the microservice architecture.
 For example, connecting it with REST API to implement rules, commands, and routines.

 - Create independent loosely coupled software components that can be integrated using communication protocols.
 That includes protocols like - HTTP, TCP, and so on.

-- Try to opt for the decentralized data center to avoid full dependency on a single server/codebase.
-If possible, avoid routing all requests on a single database.
+- Try to opt for the decentralized data centre to avoid full dependency on a single server/codebase.
+Secondly, avoid routing all requests on a single database.

 - Decide how codes will be monitored for optimal speed.
 For example, using SSL for security and REST API for communication.